-MKT 101-Principles of Marketing
+MKT 101 Principles of Marketing 3 cr.
+(Fall/Spring)

-The thrust of this course is the "marketing concept" which stresses the organization's first goal-customer satisfaction.
+The thrust of this course is the "marketing concept" which stresses the organization's first goal: customer satisfaction.
 Students use a systems approach to integrate the major marketing areas such as: Marketing Plan, Marketing Research, Consumer Buying Behavior, Product/Service Concepts, Promotion, Ethics and Social Responsibility.
 Marketing applications are developed through the strategic marketing process, which identifies the target market and its support of the marketing mix.
 Student exercises include customer service and Internet projects.

-MKT 115-E-Marketing Principles
+MKT 115 E-Marketing Principles 3 cr.
+(Fall)